Last Updated on 28 January 2024 by Rebecca

 The McKesson portable toilet comes with adjustable legs to suit everyone’s needs.
 An added bonus is the non-slip feet, providing extra stability.

 When it’s not in use as a camping toilet, it can be used as a bedside commode.
 Durable and strong, its steel-welded construction can support weights up to 350 pounds.
-After using this portable toilet, the removable waste pail can be detached with the aid of the toilet’s handle.
+After using this portable toilet, the removable pail with the toilet waste can be detached with the aid of the toilet’s handle.

-Even though it’s pretty basic, as portable camping toilets go it does what it needs to.
+Even though it’s pretty basic, as toilets go it does what it needs to on camping trips.
+When it’s not needed, the McKesson can be made into a portable folding toilet for easy storage.

 9. Tiktun Portable Toilet